zvolsky/plugin_manage_groups/README.md

 | create | True | can be new groups created when navigating to plugin_manage_groups/group/(group_name)? |
 | limit_dense_rows | 11 | when there are less users they will output each user on separate line |
 | limit_hide_users | 61 | starting from this user count, users will be not listed and are selectable with the html input field only |

+## Caveats

+Use only ASCII characters in group names.
+Hope this is not problem, because membership administration and group names are accessible for admins only.